North West 200 'blasts back into action'

 |Coverage: Live video streams of all practice sessions and races; Live Radio Ulster and BBC Sounds coverage and text commentary on all races; TV highlights on BBC One NI on Friday 13 May, Sunday 15 May and Monday 16 May.

-It had been a long time coming...but at 10:23 BST motorcycle racing bikes finally revved back into action on the Triangle circuit for the first time since 2019.
+It had been a long time coming... but at 10:23 BST on Tuesday motorcycle racing bikes finally revved back into action on the Triangle circuit for the first time since 2019.

 After that two-year absence because of the Covid-19 pandemic, this year's North West 200 has been even more keenly anticipated than usual and there was a tangible buzz in the paddock situated between the seaside towns of Portrush and Portstewart as the seconds ticked away to the road closure time of 09:15 and the first of the practice sessions.